bbellanger/birds_network/README.md

 source ~/.bashrc  # or ~/.zshrc, ~/.bash_profile, depending on your shell
 ```

-B) Now, you can install Python 3.9 using pyenv:
+2) Now, you can install Python 3.9 using pyenv:
 ```bash
 pyenv install 3.9.10  # or any available 3.9.x version
 ```